kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Delete a stored account

-If you want to make sure there are no account stored locally, delete the accounts from the `KinClient`.
+If you want to make sure there are no accounts stored locally, delete the accounts from the `KinClient`.

-:warning: If the account has not been backed up previously by exporting the key pair, it will be lost and its Kin will be inaccessible.
+**Warning:** If you delete an account that has not been backed up previously by exporting it, the locally-stored keypair will be lost and the Kin stored in the account will be inaccessible.

 ```swift
 /**